|

 The Drones

-- Less wasted material during manufacture
+1. Less wasted material during manufacture

-- The bore could be drilled with simple drills (no deep hole drilling)
+2. The bore could be drilled with simple drills (no deep hole drilling)

-- The thin part could be easily replaced if broken
+3. The thin part could be easily replaced if broken

-| The prototype drone valve design |
+The prototype drone valve design

 The production drone valve design.

-click on picture to download a short movie of it in action. |
+click on picture to download a short movie of it in action.

-Section of the production drone valve design. |
+Section of the production drone valve design.

-The final valve works very well and it gives a really clean tone often better than the traditional piston valve and the same as the tone achieved by a removable stopper.
+The final valve works very well and it gives a really clean tone often better than the traditional piston valve and similar to the tone achieved by a removable stopper.
 This is because the cross sectional area at the centre of the valve is greater than the cross sectional area of the sliding part bore and so has no effect on the tone.
 The end result is a bit bigger than a traditional cap and valve assy but this design was driven by functionality not beauty.

 Adding a tuning bead to the sliding part